Kelley worked for six months at Sacramento Rapid Transit, where he sorted paper money and ran the bill-counting machine.

 A Rapid Transit Employee Explains How to Spot Bogus Bucks

-The United States government estimates that less than one-hundredth of one per cent (0.01 %) of the paper money in circulation is counterfeit.
+In a 2006 study of the paper money in circulation, the U.S. Department of the Treasury estimated that about one note in 10,000 is counterfeit.
 Does this figure seem high or low?
 Who would know?

-Fake $5 and $10 bills are received the most, and some $20 bills have been passed as well.
-Amazingly, even $1 and $2 counterfeit bills are circulated, which the government doesn’t expect, because such money is not supposed to be worth the paper on which it’s printed!
+In my experience, fake $5 and $10 bills are received the most, and some $20 bills have been passed as well.
+Amazingly, even $1 and $2 counterfeit bills are circulated, which the government doesn’t expect because such money is not supposed to be worth the paper on which it’s printed!

-Let’s find out how to spot counterfeit currency.
+Some counterfeit money is so bad that the reverse side of the bill is left blank!
+Other fakes are harder to spot, though.
+Let’s find out how to identify counterfeit currency.
 You could become an expert in just a few minutes.
-Here’s your step-by-step guide:
+Here’s your step-by-step guide.